 Take action.
 Do what you’ve agreed to do in a timely fashion.
 If you’re going to edit the project within 24 hours, do it.
 Fix it.
 Handle it.
 And keep your cool.

 P.S.
-This and other sneaky crazy-awesome sales tips are a part of Introverts at Work, available in print or digital formats right now. 😉
+This and other sneaky crazy-awesome sales tips are included in Introverts at Work, available in print or digital formats right now. 😉

 Photo // Lauren Guilford, Steer Your Ship Costa Rica